Trump Pardons His Former National Security Adviser Michael Flynn for Lying to FBI

 “Congratulations to @GenFlynn and his wonderful family, I know you will now have a truly fantastic Thanksgiving!” the outgoing president tweeted.

-Trump is considering a raft of pardons before he’s booted out in January, and hopeful recipients are going to crazy lengths to lobby for one, according to a New York Times report.
+Trump has reportedly been considering a raft of pardons before he’s booted out of office in January, including for the many people in his inner circle who have committed crimes.
+Hopeful recipients are going to crazy lengths to lobby for one, according to The New York Times, like imprisoned Tiger King star Joe Exotic, whose team ran up a $10,000 tab at Trump’s Washington hotel in an attempt to get the president’s attention.

-The retired Army lieutenant general had served as Trump’s national security adviser for less than a month before things started to go downhill.
+Flynn, a retired Army lieutenant general, had served as Trump’s national security adviser for less than a month before things started to go downhill.
 His tenure was fraught from the very beginning: Shortly before leaving office, President Barack Obama reportedly warned Trump, then president-elect, against hiring Flynn.
 Then, weeks before the inauguration, Flynn reportedly told Trump’s transition team that he was under federal investigation for secretly working as a paid lobbyist for Turkey.

 But it was Flynn’s contacts with Russian Ambassador Sergei Kislyak—in which he discussed new sanctions imposed by the Obama administration, among other things— that landed Flynn in legal jeopardy.
 He pleaded guilty to lying to the FBI about his contacts with Kislyak as part of Special Counsel Robert Mueller’s Russia investigation in 2017.